skogensKongle/imt3602_ProfProg/proprog.md

 **Link to programming style guide including how to comment code.**

+During our project we have used the Unity3D standard as our coding style guide.
+Link: https://wiki.unity3d.com/index.php/Csharp_Coding_Guidelines
+There is a part in the style guide about how to comment the code too.
+We chose the unity3D style guide as we were developing inside Unity and thought that would be the most uniform style guide with unity assets and unity documentation.

 **Use of libraries and integration of libraries Professionalism in your approach to software development**

 Here we have gotten fairly easy off during our thesis.
 Using libraries with Unity is very easy.
 It is mainly going on the Unity Asset Store, finding the package you are looking for, and clicking on import.
 Unity will then take care of integrating said library into our project by itself.
 I think a lot of tasks would require a better structure over third party libraries, and the discussion of what is needed and what isn’t to avoid bloating where necessary, but our project has had little contact with this as everything gets structured for us when we import from Unity.